NREL/GEOPHIRES-X/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An editable installation is recommended for most users.
-It will allow you to run GEOPHIRES-X locally, view its python files in an IDE or text editor, and create your own extensions as described in `How to extend GEOPHIRES-X <docs/How-to-extend-GEOPHIRES-X.md#how-to-extend-geophires-x>`__.
+It will allow you to run GEOPHIRES-X locally, view its Python files in an IDE or text editor, and create your own extensions as described in `How to extend GEOPHIRES-X <docs/How-to-extend-GEOPHIRES-X.md#how-to-extend-geophires-x>`__.

 Prerequisites: